webdevops/kube-janitor/README.md

 Kubernetes janitor which deletes resources by TTL annotations/labels and static rules written in Golang

+By default the janitor uses the creation timestamp from every resource but can also use a custom timestamp by using a JMES path with `timestampPath`.

 ## Configuration

 see [`example.yaml`](example.yaml) for example configurations